rizdaprasetya/Dockerized-PHP-Development-Environment/readme.md

 # Notes
 - This is intended for development purpose, may not be suitable for production use.
 - Extension installed on PHP container is making the container size huge and slow to build.
 But those extension is commonly required by CMS.
 You can manually edit `Dockerfile`s to suit your needs.
+- The advantage of using container based PHP environment is that (suppose you have written/installed your PHP web app within web file directory, & mysql db file is saved on db directory, then) you can just copy it to other machine/PC/VM and run the same docker container, and the app & db state will be the same.
+You can continue to have your app working.
+Without worrying about system environment/dependency differences (as they are handled by the container).
 - Important Changes:
   - php_web container port changed from `10080` to `11080`.
     - Previously php_web container was using port 10080, but Chrome (and other) browsers [started blocking that port](https://chromestatus.com/feature/6510270304223232) (`ERR_UNSAFE_PORT`).
 So php_web container port is now changed to 11080.
 Less convenience but unfortunately required to work around it.

+# Advanced: Further Developing This Repo/Tool
+This section is for maintainer/developer of the repo, not for end user.
+- When you change/edit Dockerfile(s), you should build the container before running docker compose.

-# TODO
+## TODO
-- update default docker-compose.yml PHP version to latest 7.4 & should add PHP 8 too.
+- update default docker-compose.yml PHP version to latest 7.4
+- should add PHP version 8.